mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/80.Troubleshooting Guide/default.md

 1. Virtual machines having IDE and NVMe based virtual disks.
-2. Virtual machines having more than 3 controllers if the first controller is not paravirtual
-3. Virtual machines with more than 15 virtual disks for the first paravirtual controller
-4. Virtual machines with an LSI controller as the boot disk and a paravirtual controller as data disks
-5. Virtual machines with USB or ISO attached during migration.
+2. Virtual machines with USB or ISO attached during migration.

 ###### **VM fails to poweron on IBM VCD after migration is successfully completed. **